-, ,

-Learning Disability services.

-Expectation of link to

-palliative care strategy.
-DH

-commitment reflected in

-increased PCT budget.

-Child health mapping to be

-used to measure the

-increased investment

-•

-Y .

-Child death review is the

-statutory guidance in PCT has commissioned a N. C. L. C. C.

-Chapter 7 of Working safeguarding team to National funding for 3 years

-Together deliver rapid response and

-3 designated doctor function

-Looked After Children is PCT has commissioned Designated doctor post within

-the statutory guidance on services to provide PCT has been funded

-the provision of designated designated doctor function

-doctor functions and health and health and dental Investment in school health

-assessments as part of a assessments for looked service in 08/09 to enable

-multi-agency requirement after children health reviews to be

-to improve outcomes for completed

-Looked After Children and

-Care Leavers

-Care Leavers

-W

-Every child matters is the framework for the delivery of improvements in children's services, underpinned by the Children Act 2004 (which introduced children's trust arrangements, integrated children's services, LSCBs, CAF and Lead Professional) Increasing national emphasis on 'narrowing the gap' PCT has a statutory duty to cooperate in children's trust arrangements and integrated children's services Current consultation on statutory guidance will increase emphasis on joint commissioning across health and social care and integration moving towards joint provision Universal services to operate in teams around the child, based on extended schools communities DacCom to decide if it wishes to invest in universal 0-19 services to meet the needs of the children in the Dacorum Locality PCTs have the power to 82 children centres by 2010 and 38 extended schools bringing services to localities remove HV / SN budgets from PBC; the DH has supported this in certain areas Catherine Pelley prefers an integrated approach across PCT and PBC commissioners afte child 200 prod whice requests hav with er the review of Idren's palliative care in 07, the DH has PCT to write a strategy and link with existing adult networks and to create a children's palliative care network for EoE Children's community nurses provide part of a joint approach to end of life care Increased investment expected Bre y and a significant PCT to ensure levels of breastfeeding meet national targets HV role is key to the delivery of improved rates of breastfeeding at 6 weeks beir with ng of children - this is hin the NHS Operating PCT to have an emotional health and well-being strategy Investment plan for later in 2008/09 and beyond Fra arnework PCT to expand its CAMHS strategy to reflect this Disability needs assessment indicates this is an area of increasing need Universal and targeted services provide elements of emotional health and Additional school health posts in Dacorum would help support the strategy and
+PBC Commissioning input into PCT Commissioning of Children's Services Aiming high for disabled children sets out the commitment to improve services for children with a disability Commissioners to work jointly with partners to deliver improvement in services for children with disability.
+Expectation that PCT will increase investment in services especially short breaks (respite), transition, and early intervention and Learning Disability services.
+Expectation of link to palliative care strategy.
+DH commitment reflected in increased PCT budget.
+Child health mapping to be used to measure the increased investment DacCom project leads VT 2009 PCT expected to invest in services There are 18,000 children in Hertfordshire who are disabled; the overall numbers of disabled children are increasing, as is the complexity of their needs Child death review is the statutory guidance in Chapter 7 of Working Together PCT has commissioned a safeguarding team to deliver rapid response and designated doctor function National funding for 3 years Looked After Children is the statutory guidance on the provision of designated doctor functions and health PCT has commissioned services to provide designated doctor function and health and dental Designated doctor post within PCT has been funded assessments as part of a multi-agency requirement to improve outcomes for Looked After Children and Care Leavers assessments for looked after children service ment in school health e in 08/09 to enable reviews to be eted Every child matters is the framework for the delivery of improvements in children's services, underpinned by the Children Act 2004 (which introduced children's trust arrangements, integrated children's services, LSCBs CAF and Lead Professional) Increasing national emphasis on 'narrowing the gap' PCT has a statutory duty to cooperate in children's trust arrangements and integrated children's services Current consultation on statutory guidance will increase emphasis on joint commissioning across health and social care and integration moving towards joint provision Universal services to operate in teams around the child, based on extended schools communities DacCom to decide if it wishes to invest in universal 0-19 services to meet the needs of the children in the Dacorum Locality and 38 dren centres by 2010 Bextended schools g services to localities

+PCTs have the power to remove HV / SN budgets from PBC; the DH has supported this in certain areas Catherine Pelley prefers an integrated approach across PCT and PBC commissioners Children's palliative care: after the review of children's palliative care in 2007, the DH has produced its response which sets out the requirement for the PCT to have a strategy for children with life-limiting illnesses and increase investment in children's palliative care PCT to write a strategy and link with existing adult networks and to create a children's palliative care network for EoE Children's community nurses provide part of a joint approach to end of life care Increased investment expected Breastfeeding - vital signs PCT to ensure levels of breastfeeding meet national targets HV role is key to the delivery of improved rates of breastfeeding at 6 weeks